Mathematics is the language in which God has written the universe, Galileo Galilei

 The Existence and Uniqueness Theorem provides crucial insight into the behavior of solutions to first-order differential equations ODEs.
 It states that if:

-Second-order linear homogeneous ordinary differential equations (ODEs) are fundamental in mathematical modeling and appear frequently in physics, engineering, and other sciences.
-They describe a wide range of phenomena, such as mechanical vibrations, electrical circuits, and fluid dynamics.
+Second-order linear homogeneous ordinary differential equations (ODEs) are fundamental tools in mathematical modeling and appear frequently in physics, engineering, and other sciences.
+They describe a wide range of phenomena, such as mechanical vibrations, electrical circuits, and fluid dynamics where the rate of change of a quantity depends linearly on the quantity and its derivatives.

 Definition.
 A second-order linear homogeneous ODE is a differential equation of the form: y'' + p(x)y' + q(x)y = 0 where:

-The term linear refers to the fact that y, y’, and y′′ appear to the first power only -there are no squares (y2), cubes (y’(3)), or other nonlinear expression.
+The term linear refers to the fact that the unknown y and its derivatives y’ and y′′ appear to the first power only and are not multiplied together.
+That is, there are no squares (y2), cubes (y’(3)) terms, or other nonlinear expression.

-The goal when solving such ODEs is to find the general solution, which represents all possible solutions.
+The goal when solving such ODEs is to find the general solution, which represents all possible solutions that satisfy the differential equation.

 Why is Linear Independence Important?

-The superposition principle applies to linear homogeneous differential equations and states: If y1(x) and y2(x) are solutions to a linear homogeneous ODE, then any linear combination of y1 and y2, i.e., y = c1y1 + c2y2 is also a solution
+The superposition principle applies to linear homogeneous differential equations and states: If y1(x) and y2(x) are solutions to a linear homogeneous ODE, then any linear combination of these solutions is also a solution, that is, y1 and y2, i.e., y = c1y1 + c2y2 is also a solution for any constant c1 and c2.

 We will present two proofs to demonstrate why linear combinations of solutions are also solutions.